shaundee/spotify-API-build/README.md

 #Installation

 * For the app to function properly you will need to create a .env file within the root directory of the application.
-* Copy the follong code but with your own credentials that you get from https://developer.spotify.com/
+* Copy the code below into the .env file but with your own credentials that you get from https://developer.spotify.com/

 NEXTAUTH_URL=http://localhost:3000
-NEXT_PUBLIC_CLIENT_SECRET=5'Put your secret'
+NEXT_PUBLIC_CLIENT_SECRET= 'Put your secret' NEXT_PUBLIC_CLIENT_ID= 'Your Id'
-NEXT_PUBLIC_CLIENT_ID='Your Id'
 JWT_SECRET= 'make up some super random value for e.g "987tdafgda76d626fd5fd2f"'